Hello There ~

 Shalem Institute (completed their Program in Spiritual Guidance/Direction)

 Well, thanks for reading!
-And I especially thank you for praying with the Scriptures with me on the podcast.
-I would enjoy hearing from you as well, so shoot me an email sometime: firstname.lastname@example.org or Todds@fumc-cs.org.
+And I especially thank you for praying the Scriptures with me via the podcast.
+I would enjoy hearing from you and learning about your life as well, so shoot me an email sometime: email@example.com or Todds@fumc-cs.org.